 - Hands-on Studios

-Sarah Hay is a Designer, Collaborator and Strategist.
-She founded Slow and Steady Design as a platform for her growing body of freelance, facilitation and teaching practices.
+Sarah Hay is an interdisciplinary designer, facilitator and educator.
+She founded Slow & Steady Design as a platform for organizing and sharing her ideas, process and projects.

-As a freelance designer, I get excited when a new project comes my way and I get to help clients figure out how to best position themselves and get their messages out to the world.
-This work is mostly for web and print, with occasional environments and material prototypes.
+As a freelance designer, I get excited when a new project comes my way and I get to help clients figure out how to best position themselves and share their stories with the world.
+This work is mostly designing visual identities for web and print, with occasional environments and material prototypes.
 See work samples here and read my post about how I work with clients here.

 As a facilitator, I work mostly with Vancouver Design Nerds Society, an organization that facilitates creative collaboration between artists, designers and the public at large.
 Since 2003, we’ve hosted over 60 ‘Jams’ on a wide range of topics including affordable housing, higher education, urban sustainability and public space activation.
 Last fall, I completed a three day workshop called Effective Group Facilitation as part of SFU’s Certificate in Dialogue and Civic Engagement.

-As an educator, I teach industrial design at Emily Carr University and design thinking + civic engagement with Simon Fraser University’s Certificate Program in Dialogue and Civic Engagement.
+As an educator, I teach multiple courses in industrial and interaction design at Emily Carr University.
+Additionally, I have been developing and refining a 1 day design thinking + civic engagement for SFU’s Certificate Program in Dialogue and Civic Engagement, that I lead once a year.
 This work keeps my design research game strong and challenges me in ways beyond anything else I do.

-If you are still here reading this (wow!), and would like to connect or pitch a project to me, please reach out.
+If you are still here reading this (wow, I love you!), and would like to connect or pitch a project to me, please reach out.